rstacruz/flatdoc/Readme.md

 Flatdoc
 =======

-Flatdoc is a small browser JavaScript file that fetches Markdown files (from
+Flatdoc is a small JavaScript file that fetches Markdown files (from Github or
-    Github or any URL) and renders them as full pages.
+    any URL) and renders them as full pages.
 Essentially, it's the easiest way to make open source documentation from *Readme* files.

+ * No server-side components
+ * No build process needed
+ * Deployable via GitHub Pages
-Flatdoc has no server-side components or any build process needed.
-Simply create an HTML file and deploy.
+ * Just create an HTML file and deploy!

 *Current version: 0.8.0*